code-423n4/2023-08-dopex-findings/data/0x11singh99-Analysis.md

 ### 6. Code seems little scattered and complex for many simple functionalities.
 Contains lot of calculations where bug can be introduced.

-Making small, simple, modular code it is easy to secure simple code rather complex scattered.
-In that type of code bug can be introduced in many places.
-Sme calculations makes no sense what is the the basis of that and proper docs was not available also to understand that.
+Make small, simple, modular code.
+Since it is easy to secure simple code rather than complex scattered code.
+In this type of code bug can be introduced in many places.
+Some calculations makes no sense what is the the basis of that and proper docs was not available also to understand that.
+There are plenty of heavy calculation all over the codebase.

 ### Time spent:
 60 hours